 We arrived home just in time to make dinner, shower the kids and ship them off to bed, and they were not complaining.
 He had school the next day, picture day on top of that, and she needed to follow me around on my many errands; after all, the fridge was empty and needed filling.
 On the walk to school, Munchkin asked if he could have some pictures printed to show his friends.
 He has never asked us this before, so he must have had a great time.

-An excellent resource for planning all of Germany can we found with the Lonely Planet Normandy Guide
+An excellent resource for planning can we found with the Lonely Planet Normandy Guide

 Please share your thoughts in the comments or reach out on social media...We would love to hear from you.